ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     };
     ```

--   It is easier to read and understand than a class hierarchy:
+-   It is easier to read and understand than a class hierarchy, where classes might be sparse over several files:

     ```c++
     struct Value {};
     struct Int32Value : Value { int32_t a; };
     struct UInt8Value : Value { uint8_t c; };
     ```